ietf-teep/architecture/draft-ietf-teep-architecture.md

 TEE manufacturer and the key pair and its certificate are valid for the expected lifetime of the TEE.
 A TAM provider is responsible for configuring its TAM with the manufacturer certificates or CAs that are used to sign TEE keys.
+This is discussed further in
+{{trust-anchors-in-tam}} below.

 The TAM key pair and certificate are used for authenticating a TAM to a remote TEE.
 A TAM provider is responsible for acquiring a certificate from a CA that is trusted by the TEEs it manages.
+This is discussed further in {{trust-anchors-in-teep-agent}} below.

 The TA developer key pair and certificate are used to sign TAs that the TEE will consider authorized to execute.
-TEEs must be configured with the CAs that it considers authorized to sign TAs that it will execute.
+TEEs must be configured with the certificates or keys that it considers authorized to sign TAs that it will execute.
+This is discussed further in
+{{trust-anchors-in-tee}} below.

-## Trust Anchors in a TEE
+## Trust Anchors in a TEEP Agent {#trust-anchors-in-teep-agent}

 A TEEP Agent's Trust Anchor Store contains a list of Trust Anchors, which are CA certificates that sign various TAM certificates.
 The list